 Schools are failing Black students, says footballer amid calls for diverse curriculum

-Birmingham City captain Troy Deeney also commissioned a YouGov survey which found the majority of British teachers think the school system has a racial bias
+Birmingham City striker Troy Deeney also commissioned a YouGov survey which found the majority of British teachers think the school system has a racial bias.

 Footballer Troy Deeney has written an open letter to the Government and launched a petition calling for the history and experiences of Black, Asian and ethnic minorities to be made mandatory in the national curriculum.